Ville Niemi 12.03.2021

 I am writing regarding Jessie Bullivant’s website: jessiebullivant.com which I developed in April 2019.
 The purpose of this letter is to provide you with professional biographical details.
 It is (semi-) regularly updated.

-Jessie was born in 1986 in Australia.
-They acknowledge the Wiradjuri people as the traditional custodians of the country on which they were born and raised, and the Wurundjeri people of the Kulin Nations whose land they were an uninvited guest on for over a decade.
-They pay their respects to their Elders, past, present and future and recognise that sovereignty was never ceded.
+Jessie was born in 1986 in (so-called) Australia.
+They acknowledge the Wiradjuri people as the traditional custodians of the country on which they were born and raised, and pay their respects to their Elders, past, present and future and recognise that sovereignty was never ceded.

-Jessie is an artist, writer, and academic currently based in Helsinki, Finland, where they recently completed a Master’s of Fine Arts (Time & Space) at the Academy of Fine Arts (Kuvataideakatemia.)
+Jessie is an artist, writer, and arts worker currently based in Helsinki, Finland, where they completed a Master’s of Fine Arts (Time & Space) at the Academy of Fine Arts.
 Their thesis project was described by examiner Marina Vishmidt as “a fascinatingly reflexive project which is adept at performatively enacting its critical interests in a highly developed conceptual format”.
 A review of their MFA work by Kaino Wennerstrand can be read on AQNB here.

-Recent exhibitions include WORMHOLE (2019) at KNULP, in Sydney (with special guests Andrey Bogush, Océane Bruel, Flis Holland, Elliot Lundegård, Rowan McNaught & Niko Wearden); Wayfind (2018) curated by Amelia Winata as part of Next Wave Festival, in Melbourne; A thousand times the rolling sun (2018) curated by Gabriel Curtin at the HM Prison Beechworth; Infrastructuralism (2018), curated by Kent Wilson at the Latrobe Art Institute, Bendigo; On Being (2017) curated by Charlotte Cornish at the Honeymoon Suite, Melbourne; Unproductive Thinking (2017) curated by James Lynch at Deakin Art Gallery, Melbourne; Saturn Returns (2016) curated by James Bowen at Fort Delta, Melbourne.
+Recent exhibitions include WORMHOLE (2019) at KNULP, in Sydney (with special guests Andrey Bogush, Océane Bruel, Flis Holland, Elliot Lundegård, Rowan McNaught & Niko Wearden); Wayfind (2018) curated by Amelia Winata as part of Next Wave Festival, in Melbourne; A thousand times the rolling sun (2018) curated by Gabriel Curtin at the HM Prison Beechworth; Infrastructuralism (2018), curated by Kent Wilson at the Latrobe Art Institute, Bendigo; On Being (2017) curated by Charlotte Cornish at the Honeymoon Suite, Melbourne; Unproductive Thinking (2017) curated by James Lynch at Deakin Art Gallery, Melbourne.

 Jessie has also curated several projects, including No, no, no! (after you) (2016) co-curated with Mitchel Cumming at KNULP in Sydney; Bedshed, (2016) at Seventh Gallery; Leisure & Lifestyle (2014) at Incinerator Gallery & Horsham Regional Art Gallery); and Interpreting Variable Arrangements (2013), in collaboration with Isadora Vaughan at Kulturhuset, Stockholm.